USEPA/WNTR/documentation/disaster_models.rst

 .. literalinclude:: ../examples/disaster_scenarios.py
    :lines: 9

-The following code can be used to compute PGA, PGV, and repair rate:
+The following code can be used to compute peak ground acceleration, peak ground velocity, and repair rate:

 .. literalinclude:: ../examples/disaster_scenarios.py
    :lines: 10-17

-Fragility curves are commonly used to define the probability that a component is damaged with respect to peak ground acceleration (PGA), peak ground velocity (PGV), or repair rate.
+Fragility curves are commonly used to define the probability that a component is damaged with respect to peak ground acceleration, peak ground velocity, or repair rate.
-The American Lifelines Alliance report [ALA2001]_ includes seismic fragility curves for water system components.
+The American Lifelines Alliance report [ALA01]_ includes seismic fragility curves for water system components.
 See :ref:`stochastic_simulation` for more information on fragility curves.